RobertTalbert/discretecs-vault/Logic/Deduction rule.md

 | T   | F   | F                 |                                     |
 | F   | T   | T                 |                                     |
 | F   | F   | T                 |                                     |
  There is only one condition where both premises are true, shown in the first row.
 And in that row, the conclusion $Q$ is also true.
 Therefore the deduction rule is valid.
-In fact, This is a common form of argument known as [modus ponens](https://en.wikipedia.org/wiki/Modus_ponens).
+In fact, this is a common form of argument known as [modus ponens](https://en.wikipedia.org/wiki/Modus_ponens).

+**Non-Example:**

 ## Resources